huggingface/transformers/README.md

 - 2 steps of gradient accumulation and
 - perform the optimization step on CPU to store Adam's averages in RAM.

-Here are the full list of hyper-parameters for this run:
+Here is the full list of hyper-parameters for this run:
 ```bash
 python ./run_squad.py \
   --vocab_file $BERT_LARGE_DIR/vocab.txt \